unep-grid/mapx-documentation/docs/legal-notices/terms-of-use.rst

   United Kingdom of Great Britain and Northern Ireland concerning sovereignty over the Falkland Islands (Malvinas).

-Disclaimer and limitation of liability
+Disclaimer and Limitation of Liability
 --------------------------------------

 The content of MapX is provided by a range of data suppliers and does not necessarily reflect the views or policies of the GRID-Geneva partners.
-Materials on MapX are offered "as is", and the GRID-Geneva partners make no warranties or representations regarding their accuracy, completeness, or reliability.
+Materials on MapX are offered "as is", and the GRID-Geneva partners make no warranties or representations regarding their content, accuracy, completeness, reliability, or legality.
 MapX may also contain links to third-party websites, for which the GRID-Geneva partners assume no responsibility and do not necessarily endorse any content.

 To the fullest extent permitted by law, the GRID-Geneva partners are not liable for any direct, indirect, incidental, or consequential damages arising from